durong24/mantid/docs/source/release/v5.1.0/mantidworkbench.rst

 ########

 - Fixed a bug where setting columns to Y error in table workspaces wasn't working.
 The links between the Y error and Y columns weren't being set up properly
+- Opening figure options on a plot with an empty legend no longer causes an unhandled exception.

 :ref:`Release 5.1.0 <v5.1.0>`